johnnymadigan/game-of-life/README.md

 - [Notes](#notes)

 # About
-Mathematician John Conway’s *Game of Life* is a zero-player game, meaning its behaviour is determined by its initial state with no additional input.
-The game is a cellular automaton, where simple rules dictate how cells replicate and die.
-Cellular automaton is often used to model physical and biological systems, mimic and simulate biological life, build parallel computers and so much more.
+Mathematician John Conway’s *Game of Life* is a famouse zero-player, cellular automaton game.
+The entire game is a CLI app, where users can configure custom settings to change how the app simulates 'life'.
+The project demonstrates my skills in Object-Oriented-Programming and utilising APIs.

-The entire game is a CLI app, where users can configure custom settings to change how the app simulates ‘life’.
-To display the animation, we were given a partially completed API called *Display* that we had to adapt into our projects.
 The project is divided into 2 phases, the first demonstrating skills in:
 - Building command-line applications
 - Developing high-quality file I/O functionality
 - Designing a solution to a non-trivial computational problem